recluzegeek/automatic-enigma/Web Development/js_async_javascript.md

 ### Working with Promises

 - Promises represent the eventual completion of an asynchronous operation, allowing us to handle success or failure gracefully.
 They offer a more structured approach, especially when dealing with branching paths based on the success or failure of an operation.
   - Making request or getting Data from API represents an asynchronous operation.
-Sometimes it would work sometime won't like incorrect credentials, authorization, internet down or doesn't exist
+Sometimes it would work sometime won't due to incorrect credentials, authorization, internet down or doesn't exist
   - In the past, callbacks were commonly used for asynchronous operations, leading to callback hell when handling multiple dependent actions.
 For instance:

     ```js